rlcapunpon/apartment-manager/apartment-manager-ui/README.md

 # apartment-manager

-> An app for RSA Lending Inc. using Vue.js
+> An app for Apartment Management using Vue.js

+## Prerequisites

+Please make sure that you have node and npm installed in your machine.

 ## Build Setup